BFL-CPNV/N-W-S/README.md

 Version       : 1.0

 -- How to install this game ? --
-There's no need to install the game as it is a .exe, just copy and paste the .exe on your computer and launch it.
+Download the file N.W.S and launch the .exe located in cmake-build-debug.

 -- If I need help, how should I contact the author ? -- You can either use the email given at the top of the note